Archive for the ‘CT News’ Category

 Energy conservation is a topic that has become part of the nation’s consciousness in recent years, and with very good reason.
 And like most things, energy conservation starts in the home, which is the philosophy behind Competitive Resources Inc.

 Competitive Resources Inc. or CRI, got it’s start in Connecticut twenty years ago and now they help over 8,000 CT homeowners save money on their energy costs each year.
 They do this by performing residential energy audits, where they inspect different areas of the home for inefficiency.
 They’ll search for air leaks in windows, doors and air ducts and will even provide more energy efficient light bulbs when needed.
-Read the rest of this entry »
+Continue »